 - Keep skin clean and dry.
 Wash the skin with a gentle cleanser and pat dry.
 Do this cleansing routine regularly to limit the skin's exposure to moisture, urine and stool.

 - Protect the skin.
 Use moisture barrier creams to protect the skin from urine and stool.
 Change bedding and clothing frequently if needed.
-Watch for buttons on the clothing and wrinkles in the bedding that irritate the skin.
+Watch for buttons on the clothing and wrinkles in the bedding that can irritate your skin.

 - Inspect the skin daily.
 Look closely at your skin daily for warning signs of a bedsore.